Personal, Social, Health & Citizenship Education

-At Aston Fields Middle School, we believe that a balanced PSHCE curriculum makes a major contribution to a range of statutory responsibilities.
-Whilst the curriculum itself is non-statutory, our ‘outstanding’ provision ensures:
+At Aston Fields Middle School, we believe that a balanced PSHE curriculum makes a major contribution to a range of statutory responsibilities.

 • Clear consideration of the personal and economic well-being of the young people within our community